 8. TEAM ACKNOWLEDGEMENT: It is important that the team get recognized for their efforts in resolving the problem.
 This will motivate other staff and potential future team members.

-You may also find this video useful:
+You may also find this video about how to complete an 8D report useful: